tfachada/thesist/template/main.typ

 // Bibliography (use either .bib or .yaml; style is usually ieee)
 #bibliography("refs.bib", style: "ieee")

-// Turn this code into a comment if you don't use appendices
+// This code is only useful if you include appendices
 #set heading(numbering: "A.1")
 #counter(heading).update(0)
 #show: set-figure-numbering.with(new-format: "A.1")